videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 finally a (4) Then class.
 This does have the advantage of enforcing a strict and potentially DRY approach.
 However, it is felt that it has the following disadvantages: -

-1. Off-putting for new users as they have to create 4 classes.
+1. *Getting Started*- creating 4 classes is off-putting for new users.
-2. Forcing methods inside e.g. a `Given` class and therefore cannot be used in a `Then` step.
+2. *Flexibility* - a step method inside a `Given` cannot be used in a `Then` step.
-3. Need to decide if Junit or TestNG is the preferred unit testing framework.
+3. *Unit Testing Library* - user needs to decide if Junit or TestNG is the preferred unit testing framework.
 Also, as of writing this Junit 5 with JGiven is in experimental state.
    Advanced users may like this flexibility, but it is another thing for less experienced users to consider / figure out.
-4. To add configurability a typical user would add a DI framework such as Spring.
+4. *Configurability* - to add configurability a typical user would add a DI framework such as Spring.
 However, this is an additional complex step and requires a more advanced user to understand.
-5. Testing user interfaces requires considerable setup e.g. which Java library for Selenium do we use, again off-putting for new users.
+5. *Selenium Libraries* - testing user interfaces requires considerable setup e.g. which Java library for Selenium do we use, again off-putting for new users.

 However, even with all these disadvantages of JGiven, the fact that it enables the creation of BDD scenarios as pure Java is still (IMO) a fantastic idea and much more efficient that writing Cucumber